bolt-project/bolt/README.md

 Goals
 -----
-We use multidimensional arrays all the time.
-When we're working on small or medium sized data we want single-core or single-machine code.
-But when we're working on large data sets with Spark we want distributed computation.
+Multidimensional arrays are core to a wide variety of applications.
+Some of these applications are suited to single machines, whereas others can benefit from distributed computing.
+We want a single interface for using multidimensional arrays across these settings.

-Bolt combines these two workflows into one.
-Its primary object exposes numpy array operations and behind the scenes uses either local array operations or distributed operations, and makes it easy to switch between them.
-The distributed operations are powered by Spark, and leverage efficient data structures for multi-dimemsional array manipulations (e.g. reshaping and transposing).
+Bolt is a Python project currently built on numpy and Spark.
+Its primary object exposes numpy operations and can use either local implementations or distributed operations, and makes it easy to switch between them.
+The distributed operations are powered by Spark, and leverage efficient data structures for multi-dimemsional array manipulations.

 Examples
 --------